How to tip in Europe

 Guidelines per Country

 This is a list of the more special and exceptional cases.
-For the rest of the European countries, we advise you to just tip around 10%, or you can always check this list for an overview of the tipping etiquette worldwide.
+For the rest of the European countries, you can always check this list for an overview of the tipping etiquette worldwide.

 If this is all too complicated, then there is a simpler method.
 Tip like Europeans themselves and offer a euro or two per guest.
 Or you can simply round up the bill.
 Just do not stress too much about tipping or offending someone with a tip and follow these general guidelines.